‘Big Brother 19’ Spoilers: Who Won Part 1 Of Final HOH Competition Tonight?

 — Big Brother (@CBSBigBrother) September 14, 2017

-Whether the live feeds get turned on or not, there will be some Big Brother 19 spoilers to report from late Thursday night.
-This article will serve as a resource to who won Part 1 of the final HOH Competition, either through live updates or by relaying the results when the feeds get turned back on.
-The winner of Part 1 gets a spot in Part 3, while the two losers will play in Part 2 a bit later.
+Whether the live feeds are turned on or not, there will be some Big Brother 19 spoilers to report from late Thursday night.
+This article will serve as a resource to who won part one of the final HOH Competition, either through live updates or by relaying the results when the feeds are turned back on.
+The winner of part one gets a spot in part three, while the two losers will play in part two a bit later.
 Will the latest Big Brother 19 spoilers reveal another victory by Paul Abrahamian or will Josh Martinez and Christmas Abbot finally step up?

 [Featured Image by Johnny Vy/CBS]